lostyawolfer/trident/readme.md

 - make wandering traders better (do something like thediamondplayables' "merchant" but not using a scripter so it's actually readable and maintainable and do it yourself not copying the actual datapack)
 - fix wardens' loot table (which lets them drop echo shards and enchanted golden apples)
     - *possibly a chance for totem of keeping??*
+- achievements "first of many", "tenth of many" and challenge "hundredth of many" for death counts
+- achievements 12h: "still standing"; 24h: "mindful mining"; challenge 48h: "touch some grass"; challenge 7d: "are you playing hardcore or something?" for not dying for some time
+- achievement challenge "dumb ways to die" for dying in every way possible
+- add easy magic or whatever that mod's called to add enchantment rerolls and stuff
+- maybe add variants for crafting tables chests etc bc why not (obv if possible parity for azalea wood set)
+- add a fancy onboarding room for starting the server for the first time
+    - timers and stuff
+- make sure all the gamerules that you want are followed
+- channeling on tridents should have levels that let them have more flexibility, with, for example, channeling IV you can just throw a trident anywhere at any time and regardless of if there is a mob there or not it strikes
+- instead of elytra spawning in end cities it should spawn a single elytra wing
+- wait until end reborn updates with russian and ukrainian translation; wait until it also updates texture of remnant materials (or do it myself)